carmengmz/circRNA/src/README.md

 ### Machine Learning Classification using the normalized circRNA counts table

 Classification using Machine Learning has been automated in the R Markdown [Classify.Rmd](https://github.com/carmengmz/circRNA/blob/master/src/Classify.Rmd) script.
-This script can be executed on any operating system that has a graphical environment in which Rstudio can be installed (https://www.rstudio.com/)
+This script can be executed on any operating system with a graphical environment in which Rstudio can be installed (https://www.rstudio.com/)

 The script needs to be tuned.
 Here we are going to do so for our classification example, using read counts of circRNAs detected and quantified from peripherical blood exosomes, from patients with Coronary Heart Disease and healthy people.